DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 Annotations were added to normalized expression matrices in loom and h5ad formats using [LoomPy](http://loompy.org/) and [SCANPY](https://icb-scanpy.readthedocs-hosted.com/en/stable/), respectively.

 #### Annotation metadata
-Three column attributes were added to each file:
+Three column attributes were added to each Cumulus output expression matrix (loom and h5ad):
 - “annotated_cell_identity.text”: the original cell type labels provided by the project contributor
 - “annotated_cell_identity.ontology”: the ontology ID
 - “annotated_cell_identity.ontology_label”: the harmonized cell type label obtained using the specified ontology

-For visualization in Single Cell Portal, the columns were also added to the file named Dataset_ID_annotated_v1.scp.metadata.txt.
+For visualization in Single Cell Portal, these columns were also added to the file named Dataset_ID_annotated_v1.scp.metadata.txt.

 ## Final March 2020 Release files